 Invitations to Interview

 Interviews are by the invitation of the Committee on Admissions and are arranged at a mutually convenient time.
-The Committee interviews approximately 650 applicants each year.
+The Committee selects approximately 650 applicants to interview.
 After a student is invited for an interview, they must complete a Questionnaire for Interview Confirmation (QIC) located on the MedOneStop Portal status page.
 The questionnaire gives the student an opportunity to address additional personal information and any unique circumstances.

 During the Admissions Interview Day Program, students not only complete the Multiple Mini Interview (MMI), but also receive a tour of the medical school from a current student and attend programs that cover financial aid and the curriculum, college and admissions process.